 - The Verdict: Lessons Learned from Zara’s Case

-In the recent past, phishing was largely limited to emails that people read on their computers.
-WIth smartphones and the millions of apps that users can choose from, that’s no longer so, as Zara’s case will show.
+In the not-so-recent past, phishing was limited to emails that people usually read on their computers.
+That’s no longer the case though, since the birth of smartphones and the millions of apps that users can choose from as Zara’s case shows.

-Zara is a Spanish fast-fashion retailer, very popular worldwide.
+Zara is a very popular Spanish fast-fashion retailer worldwide.
 Apart from having physical stores in some of the biggest shopping malls the world over, it also sells clothing and accessories via country or regional sites online.
-To date, it has a total of 202 both physical and virtual shops.
+To date, it has a total of 202 physical and virtual shops.

 The Attack Vector

 WhatsApp is a messaging app that’s currently being used by hundreds of millions of users worldwide.
-It can be used on not just smartphones, but also on personal computers, so just imagine the number of potential victims a cybercriminal can have.
+It can be used on not only smartphones, but also personal computers, so just imagine the number of potential victims a cybercriminal could have.

 Sometime in February 2016, several WhatsApp users received an instant message from someone they know and trust prodding them to forward it to 10 contacts.
 They were then asked to click a shortened link to a site where they could get their free Zara gift cards.